Icinga/icinga2/doc/6-configuring-icinga-2.md

 An ordered list of values.

-Individual array elements must be separated from each other with a comma.
+Individual array elements must be comma-separated.
 The comma after the last element is optional.

 Example: